-Employees and applicants are subject to certain categories of drug and/or alcohol testing as described below.
+Employees and applicants are subject to drug and/or alcohol testing as described below.

-Ryder may test for some or all of the following substances, depending upon the occasion and type of test: amphetamines (including methamphetamine, MDMA (ecstasy), MDA, MDEA), barbiturates (sleep aids, Nembutal), benzodiazepines (Xanax, Zoloft) cocaine (crack, blow), marijuana (hash, weed, cannabis, and including synthetic marijuana, K2, "spice"), opiates and synthetic opiates (heroin, morphine, oxycodone, methadone), phencyclidine (PCP, angel dust), propoxyphene (Darvon), and/or alcohol.
+Ryder may test for some or all of the following substances, depending upon the occasion and type of test: amphetamines (including methamphetamine, MDMA (ecstasy), MDA), barbiturates (sleep aids, Nembutal), benzodiazepines (Xanax, Zoloft) cocaine (crack, blow), marijuana and marijuana products (hash, weed, cannabis, pot and synthetic marijuana, K2, spice, opiates and synthetic opiates (heroin, morphine, oxycodone, oxymorphone, hydrocodone, hydromorphone, methadone), phencyclidine (PCP, angel dust), propoxyphene (Darvon), and/or alcohol.
 Other substances may be added to this list.